kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 Here’s how to fund your Solana wallet via its integrated bridge:

-1. Open your Jupiter wallet and select “Receive”.
+1. **Open your Jupiter wallet** and select “Receive”.
-2. Select the network from the dropdown list.
+2. **Select the network** from the dropdown list.
 Supported networks vary by wallet.

 <figure class="article-figure article-figure--compact">
   <img src="{{ '/assets/images/solana-guide/jupiter-wallet-network-selector.png' | relative_url }}" alt="Select a network in Jupiter Wallet" width="252" height="443" loading="lazy" decoding="async">
 </figure>

-3. Copy the address on the selected blockchain (say Ethereum).
+3. **Copy the address** on the selected blockchain (say Ethereum).
-4. Use the copied address as the recipient, whether it's in your Ethereum wallet or elsewhere (like a centralized exchange).
+4. **Use the copied address** as the recipient.
 You may be limited in which assets you can send.
 For example, the Jupiter wallet only supports USDC transfers between blockchains, so you’ll need to swap your ETH for USDC to bridge to Solana.

 If you want to bridge assets that aren’t supported in your wallet, you can use [Portal Bridge](https://portalbridge.com/).
-The process is similar: connect your two wallets on different blockchains through the Portal Bridge website and select the amount to transfer.
+The process is similar: connect your two wallets from different blockchains through the Portal Bridge website and select the amount to transfer.
 On the receiving end, you typically get a wrapped version of the asset (for example, WBTC if you move Bitcoin to Solana), which you can swap for SOL directly in your wallet.

 <div class="solana-guide-columns">
   <div class="solana-guide-panel solana-guide-panel--pros">